smessie/rl-robot-arm-evolution/README.md

   - `length_upperbound`: upperbound of the length of a module
   - `movements`: possible movements a module can make: [`rotate`, `tilt`]

+#### mutation: parameters that will be used for mutation in coevolution and morphologic evolution
+  - `chance_module_drop`: chance one of the modules gets dropped while mutating, maximum one module will be dropped
+  - `chance_module_add`: chance one module gets added while mutating, maximum one module will added dropped
+  - `chance_type_mutation`: chance the type of a module mutates, all modules can mutate, chance will be ran every time

 #### coevolution: parameters used in coevolution
   - `generations`: amount of generations you want to coevolve
   - `parents`: amount of parents that will produce new children